 De-prioritization of Coherence: Oracle is increasingly bundling Coherence with the 12c In-Memory Database product in order to meet the scalability and performance claims associated with 12c.
 This decreases the overall revenue associated with Coherence and therefore its relative value in the portfolio.
 This causes talent drain to other, newer parts of the company and impacts Oracle’s ability to support customer deployments of Coherence.

 Inability to support the product: The brain-drain associated with new acquisitions and new Oracle “star products” reduces the ability for Oracle to support Coherence customers.
 Although their pre-sales technical team is still quite good, their ability to support customers post-sale through deployment and beyond is diminishing.
 In contrast, Hazelcast is concentrating its hiring and technical talent around its sole focus- to be the #1 open source in-memory data grid company.

 Increasingly, organizations are turning to Hazelcast in preference to Oracle Coherence.
-Many top banks, ecommerce companies and telecommunications vendors are currently engaged in this process.
-Most of these companies report that they enjoy Coherence and think it is a good product (we also think Coherence is a good product) but the owernship and cost issues listed above eventually become too much for them.
+Many top banks, e-commerce companies, and telecommunications vendors are currently engaged in this process.
+Most of these companies report that they enjoy Coherence and think it is a good product (we also think Coherence is a good product) but the ownership and cost issues listed above eventually become too much for them.